-Within two months prior to a student's graduation a comprehensive written examination covering the student's area of concentration and related areas of study plus any other course work taken while in residence will be required.
+A comprehensive written examination covering the student's area of concentration and related areas of study plus any other course work taken while in residence will be required.
 An oral examination designed to cover in a more general manner the course work taken will be required.
-These examinations will be administered by the faculty of the Department of Music.
+The purpose of the oral exam is to find how well he can express orally this material.
+Thes examinations will be administered the last semester of the student's senior year, by the faculty of the Department of Music.
 Curriculums and Degrees

-The Department of Music offers four curriculums leading to the Bachelor of Music Degree, two curriculums for the Bachelor of Music Education Degree, and one curriculum for the Bachelor of Arts Degree with a core in music.
+The Department of Music offers three curriculums leading to the Bachelor of Music Degree, two curriculums for the Bachelor of Music Education Degree, and one curriculum for the Bachelor of Arts Degree with a core in music.

-BACHELOR OF MUSIC DEGREE
+I. BACHELOR OF MUSIC DEGREE

-A. An instrumental core provides a balanced education in music around a specialized training in piano, organ, violin, violoncello, or woodwind or brass instrument.
+- A. An instrumental core provides a balanced education in music around a specialized training in piano, organ, violin, violoncello, or woodwind or brass instrument. - B. A voice core provides a balanced education in music around a specialized training in vocal production.

-- B. A voice core provides a balanced education in music around a specialized training in vocal production. - C. A church music education core provides a general education in music preparing the student to serve as director of music education in church. - D. A theory-composition core provides a balanced education in music theory around a specialized training in harmony, ear training, counterpoint, and composition.
+C. A church music education core provides a general education in music preparing the student to serve as director of music education in church.

-II.
-BACHELOR OF MUSIC EDUCATION DEGREE
+IL BACHELOR OF MUSIC EDUCATION DEGREE

-- A. A music education instrumental core stresses instrumental instruction in the grade and high school areas of our public schools. - B. A music education choral core prepares the student for teaching in the grade and high schools, particularly in the vocal field. - III.
+- A. A music education instrumental core stresses instrumental instruction in the grade and high school areas of our public schools. - B. A music education choral core prepares the student for teaching in the grade and high schools, particularly in the vocal field.

+III.
 BACHELOR OF ARTS (core in music)